 Local public health leadership reviews and approves work plans in support of any of the 15 CDC PHP Capabilities.

-Planning activities in support of any of the 15 CDC PHP Capabilities.
+Planning in support of any of the 15 CDC PHP Capabilities.

 Training and Education in support of any of the 15 CDC PHP Capabilities.